Zeta-and-Company/pydistinto/README.md

-# Pydistinto
+# Pydistinto - a Python implementation of different measures of distinctiveness for contrastive text analysis

 [![DOI](https://zenodo.org/badge/384188711.svg)](https://zenodo.org/badge/latestdoi/384188711)

-**The Pydistinto is a Python implementation of different measures of distinctiveness for contrastive text analysis.**
+**The Pydistinto is a further development of [Pyzeta](https://github.com/cligs/pyzeta)**

 ## What is the purpose?